WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

 ### Parse a known-length item {#parse-known-length}

-To parse a CBOR item ({{!I-D.ietf-cbor-7049bis}}), optionally matching a CDDL rule ({{!I-D.ietf-cbor-cddl}}), from a sequence of bytes, `bytes`, the parser MUST do the following:
+To parse a CBOR item ({{CBORbis}}), optionally matching a CDDL rule ({{CDDL}}), from a sequence of bytes, `bytes`, the parser MUST do the following:

 1. If `bytes` are not a well-formed CBOR item, return an error.
-1. If `bytes` does not satisfy the core canonicalization requirements from Section 4.9 of {{!I-D.ietf-cbor-7049bis}}, return an error.
+1. If `bytes` does not satisfy the core deterministic encoding requirements from Section 4.2.1 of {{CBORbis}}, return an error.
 This format does not use floating point values or tags, so this specification does not add any canonicalization rules for them.
 1. If `bytes` includes extra bytes after the encoding of a CBOR item, return an error.